marromlam/sailor.vim/README.md

 -----

-This plugin provides the following mappings which allow you to move between Vim splits, tmux panes, and kitty window seamlessly.
+This plugin provides the following mappings which allow you to move between vim splits, tmux panes, and kitty windows seamlessly.

 - `<ctrl-h>` => Left
 - `<ctrl-j>` => Down
 - `<ctrl-k>` => Up
 - `<ctrl-l>` => Right

 Installation
 ------------